bartoszlorek/make-bem/README.md

 **.toString()** returns formatted BEM-like classes

 Important!
 Some type-checking functions require class name as a `String`.
-Use this method to handle this case.
+Use `toString` method to handle this case.
 In most scenario, pass `bem-query` instance and let type coercion do the "job".

 ## Usage